Describe a talk you gave to a group of people: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face while preparing for the talk?
+What challenges did you face while preparing for your talk?

-How did the students respond to your talk?
+How did you feel after giving the talk?

 What advice would you give to someone preparing for a similar talk?